-Even though less than half of the Australian population are men, more men than women are diagnosed with cancer each year.
+Even though around half of the Australian population are men, more men than women are diagnosed with cancer each year.

 Although prostate cancer and testicular cancer only occur in men, they are not the only cancers that affect men.
-Men do worse than women for all of the most common cancers, except the gender-specific cancers.
+Men are more likely than women to be diagnosed with and die from the most common cancers, except the gender-specific cancers.
 To find out more about these cancers, select the links below:

 Cancers that only affect men